THE WET TEST: KNOW YOUR FOOT SHAPE AND GET THE RIGHT SHOES

 When you’re buying new shoes, have some prior knowledge of your feet.
 There are 4 important keys to keep in mind: mobility, symmetry, technique, and arch.

 Foot mobility is how your feet move.
 It is crucial to determine the right shoes needed to aid you with movement.
 Symmetry is the contact your feet make with the ground.
 Technique determines which part of your foot (heel, midfoot, and toes) hits the ground first.
-Go to a podiatrist (a foot doctor) or a specialized shoe store and have them inspect your feet.
+You can go to a podiatrist (a foot doctor) or a specialized shoe store in order to find out more about these three points.

-The most important aspect of the wet test is your foot arch: the curve between your toes and heels.
+The wet test will help you with the fourth point, your foot arch or the curve between your toes and heels.
 They keep your balance when walking and aid your feet in absorbing shocks.
 Determine your foot arch type in the comfort of your own home with the wet test.
-Let's go to the next point to find out how to do it.
+Let's go to the next point to find out what is the wet test and how to do it.

 2. what is the wet test?